Skip to content

 languageNamesno{}Human labels per language code (e.g. "uk": "Українська").

-Unknown per-project fields are ignored.
+Unknown per-project fields are preserved silently.

 You do not declare languages in .translations.json.
 The app scans <localesDir>/* and treats every subfolder matching the BCP 47 pattern as a language: